 I spent the summer I turned twenty in France and one of my favorite desserts was a bowl full of sliced strawberries with red wine and sugar to macerate them.
 Just soak them in the wine.
 No need for cream or anything else.
 Delicious.

-Rose water is so refreshing, I always keep a bottle in my refrigerator during spring and summer for a quick face or body mist.
-It really helps cool you down and to elevate your senses.
+Rose water is so refreshing, a quick face or body mist with a hydrosol really helps cool you down and to elevate your senses.
 It's also nice to spritz it over a glass of chilled white wine or champagne.

 Florals and styling by Zoe Honscher & Silvanie Farmar Bowers, photos by Silvanie Farmar Bowers